 The Great Lakes of the U.S. and Canada contain twenty percent of the world’s fresh water.
 Only Lake Baikal in Russia has about the same amount.

 That’s where similarities end.
 Lake Baikal is over thirty million years old, far older than virtually any other lake in the world.
 In geological terms, lakes are here today and then gone in a flash.
 Baikal is exceptional because it sits in a continental rift zone.
 The lake is over 5,000 feet deep, and getting deeper.
 Its age accounts for all the endemic species found in it, including the only freshwater seal in the world.
-Its remoteness protected its natural setting until Soviet times.
-And, because Baikal is in the middle of Siberia, the lake freezes over completely in the winter.
+Its remoteness protected its natural setting until Soviet times, and because Baikal is in the middle of Siberia, the lake freezes over completely in the winter.

 The Great Lakes are much younger, the result of recent glaciation during the last ice ages, a few tens of thousands of years ago.
-None are nearly as deep as Lake Baikal, but four of the five are relatively deep, deep enough that they do not freeze over during the winter.
+None are nearly as deep as Lake Baikal, but four of the five are relatively deep, so deep that they do not freeze over during the winter.

 Only Lake Erie is so shallow that it exhibits a typical dimictic limnological cycle, where the lake water turns over en masse in the autumn and spring.
 Erie’s surface freezes solid during cold winters, too.